 - Sheehan v.
 Walgreens (California 2016) $29,000: A 2-year-old boy with autism is sick and goes to the hospital where he is prescribed an oral steroid, dexamethasone, to treat his symptoms.
 The medication and dosage prescribed are inappropriate for his age and he becomes ill.
 He recovers, however, his parents bring this lawsuit on his behalf alleging the hospital was negligent in prescribing a medication and dose inappropriate for his age and that Walgreens was negligent for not catching this mistake and filling the prescription.
 The case goes to trial where the jury finds them both negligent and rewards the plaintiff $29,000.
 The hospital pays $20,000 and Walgreens pays the remaining $9,000.

 - B.M. v.
-Walgreens (California 2015) $3,500: A prescription is filled for an 11-year-old boy, however, Walgreens filled the prescription with both the wrong amount and the wrong medication.
+Walgreens (California 2015) $3,500: This is a Walgreens pharmacy complaint case that is extremely common yet these kind of lawsuits are rarely filed.
+A prescription is filled for an 11-year-old boy, however, Walgreens filled the prescription with both the wrong amount and the wrong medication.
 As a result, the boy ingested six doses of blood pressure medication he was not prescribed.
 The case did not go to trial but settled out-of-court for $3,500.
 If you have a case like this, you are going to have a hard time finding a lawyer.
 Why?
 Because while something awful could have happened, there is no real harm.
 Our law firm would not take this case.
 Our focus is on people who have suffered an injury or have been killed by a medication error.

 - Bachmann v.
 Walgreens (New York 2015) $22,500: A 14-year-old girl is walking in the parking lot of a Walgreens pharmacy and trips and falls.
 As a result, she suffers a right ankle sprain that results in soft tissue injuries within her ankle.
 She brings a premises liability claim against Walgreens, alleging she was injured due to Walgreens negligent maintenance of the parking lot.
 The parties resolved the dispute with a negotiated settlement for $22,500.